comses-education/github-starter-course/README.md

 ## Managing Contributions: Conflicts, Merging, Branching, and Pull Requests

 ### Branches
 You can use branches on GitHub to isolate work that you do not want merged into your final project just yet.
 Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
-Typically you will create a new branch from the default branch of your repository, usually called `main`.
+Typically you will create a new branch from the default branch of your repository, which is usually called `main`.
 This makes a new working copy of your `main` branch that you can experiment with.
 Once your new changes have been reviewed by a teammate, or you are satisfied with them, you can merge your changes into the default branch of your repository.
 Or you can delete the branch if you decided it was a failed experiment.

 Key point: branches are always `based` on an existing branch, usually the default branch.
 A new branch carries all of the previous Git history of the branch it was based on and starts a new Git history from that point forward, kind of like a tree branch emerging from a tree trunk.
-Branches can and do evolve independently of each other, changes you make in a branch `islanders` are not going to be visible in changes made in a different branch `rangers` even though they may share some history together.
+Branches can and do evolve independently of each other.
+Changes you make in a branch `islanders` are not going to be visible in changes made in a different branch `rangers` even though they may share some history together.

 To learn more about branching, read ["About Branches"](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches).